-On Diwali, you should use more intense colour because of bright lighting.
-So, you will need extra touches to counteract the effect of bright lights, otherwise your face will look pale and drained of colour.
+On Diwali, you should use a more intense colour because of bright lighting.
+So, you will need extra touches to counteract the effect of fluorescent lights; otherwise, your face will look pale and drained of colour.
 Remember to cleanse and tone the skin first.
 Apply moisturiser if the skin is dry.
 If the skin is oily, apply astringent lotion.
-Then, apply foundation.
+Then, use the foundation.

 Go in for more shadowing and more highlighting.
 Deepen the shadowing in the crease of the eyelid.
 Use browns, bronze and gold.
-Apply the lighter brown on the upper eye lid and dark brown eye shadow can be applied in the socket or crease of the lids.
-Highlight under the brows with gold, ivory or a light coloured eye shadow.
-You can also apply gold eye shadow to shape the eyes and along the bone line.
-Outline the eyes with dark eye pencil or eyeliner.
+Apply the lighter brown on the upper eyelid, and dark brown eye shadow can be applied in the socket or crease of the lids.
+Highlight under the brows with gold, ivory or light coloured eye shadow.
+You can also use gold eye shadow to shape the eyes and along the bone line.
+Outline the eyes with a dark eye pencil or eyeliner.
 Apply eyeliner on the upper lid, close to the lashes and smooth out with cotton bud.
 Gently blend a line of kajal or eye pencil on the lower lid.

 A pearly shimmer or a glossy look on the lips is very much in.
 Use a bright lip colour with frost (silvery shine) or shimmer (glossy).
 Red and shades of red have made a comeback.
 Try shades of red for the night.
 Shades of red, like cherry, rose, plum and red itself are in.
 Metallic colours are also famous for lipsticks and bright, but warm, colours like coral, burgundy (dark wine), dark mauve, bronze, along with shimmer.